-My Top 5 Healthy Eating Tips is the first in a series of posts in which I’m sharing how I lost over 30 pounds and became fitter and stronger than I have ever been.
-None of these posts should be considered medical advice.
+My Top 5 Healthy Eating Tips is a post in which I’m sharing how I lost over 30 pounds and became fitter and stronger than I have ever been.
+None of these tips should be considered medical advice.
 Always consult your doctor before making changes to your diet or beginning a new exercise regime.

 Before I share my Top 5 Healthy Eating Tips, I need to tell you something.